bbsemih/go-rest/README.md

 ## Features

+* Serve both gRPC and HTTP requests by using grpc-gateway
 * Create and manage bank accounts
 * Record balance changes for each account
+* Structured logs for both gRPC and HTTP by using zerolog
 * Perform money transfers between two accounts
 * RESTful HTTP APIs
 * Store account information and transaction history in Postgres.